-To the best of the knowledge of the authors of this report, the last historical work completed on the project and any related accessible data from that work was in 1989.
+To the best of the knowledge of the authors of the Pickett Mountain Technical Report, the last historical work completed on the project and any related accessible data from that work was in 1989.

-2017 - 2018: Since acquiring the Project, Wolfden completed a 38 hole diamond drill program in totalling 15,451 metres.
+2017 - 2018: From December 2017 to December 2018, Wolfden completed a 38 hole diamond drill program in with a total of 15,451 metres.
 In addition the Company has completed an 2,853 line-kilometre airborne geophysical survey (VTEMTM), line cutting and ground Time-Domain (TDEM) electromagnetic surveys, ground induced polarization surveys (IP), bore-hole electromagnetic surveys as well as geological mapping and lithogeochemical sampling.
-A summary of each component of the exploration program is presented in the various sections below.
+A summary of each component of the 2018 exploration program is presented in the various sections below.

-Geological Setting and Mineralisation
+Geological Setting and Mineralization